mathworks/matlab-parallel-kubernetes-plugin/README.md

 ### Shared Job Storage Location Requirement

 MATLAB Parallel Server with Kubernetes requires both your computer and the Kubernetes cluster to have read and write access to a shared directory.
-You must either make this directory available via an NFS server or mount it on each node of the cluster.
+You must make this directory available to the cluster via a Kubernetes PersistentVolumeClaim.

+### Cluster access requirement

+MATLAB Parallel Server with Kubernetes requires your computer to have access to the cluster via Kubectl.
+You must have the ability to get, list, create and delete Kubernetes pods, jobs and secrets.

 ### Limitations